takhyun12/IBM-Full-Stack-Cloud-Developer/Introduction to Cloud Computing/README.md

 #### Status: ~ing

 This repository is created to keep track of [Introduction to Cloud Computing](https://www.coursera.org/learn/introduction-to-cloud) provided by Coursera.
-This educational program is developed by IBM and designed to teach how to program in cloud environment.
+This educational program is developed by IBM and designed to teach how to program in cloud computing environment.

 ## Learning Objectives